 You will also be part of an opinion writing assignment.
-This will be a group project focused on issues surrounding institutional powers and constraints.
-It will also focus on the act of judicial decisionmaking on a collegiate court, including opinion assignment, bargaining, etc. Students will be grouped on "courts" and randomly assigned roles as justices.
+This will be a group project focused on issues surrounding the law and theory of civil liberties and rights in the United States.
+It will also focus on the act of judicial decisionmaking on a collegiate court, including opinion assignment, bargaining, etc. Students will be grouped on "courts" and randomly assigned roles as justices and clerks.
 Collectively, the courts will produce written opinions regarding an actual case that could have been heard by the Supreme Court.
 Students will be asked to produce brief written assignments at beginning (Initial Impressions) and end (Final Impressions) of the assignment regarding their assessment of the political and legal issues.
 Further information and the case materials will be handed out in class.